lab64makerspace/intro2PCBdesign/Week_2/Week_2_Activity/README.md

 8. Importing reference designs and reusing their footprints
 9. If all else fails… google: part number + “footprint” | “PCB” | “component” | “symbol”
 10. If you really can't find the correct footprint, try to find a similar component and modify that footprint as required.
-11. If you are REALLY stuck you can generate one from scratch (YIKES!)
+11. If you are REALLY stuck you can generate one from scratch (YIKES!).

+Yes, we can show you how to do this, but it is time consuming, requires great attention to detail and demands double checking, etc.</br>

 We will put more detailed information on each of these steps here as time permits.